 The healthcare system is a large field.
 There are hundreds, if not thousands, of types of jobs available in the industry, and nursing is one of the most variable career paths in the market.
-While some nurses decide to focus on general nursing roles to help care for as many patients as possible, others specialize in a specific area.
-Geriatric nurses focus on working with the elderly, for example, while mental health nurses are focused on helping people living with mental illness.
+While some nurses focus on general nursing roles to help care for as many patients as possible, others specialize in a specific area.
+Geriatric nurses concentrate on working with the elderly, for example, while mental health nurses are focused on helping people living with mental illness.
 Some nurses cross over into other fields entirely.
-Forensic nursing, for example, is the intersection of law enforcement, the legal system and the medical field.
+Forensic nursing, for example, is the intersection of law enforcement, the legal system, and the medical field.

 What is a forensic nurse?